kdchadwick/ee-extractions/README.md

 # Common functions and methods for projects in the rock moisture ensemble

-main scripts include:
+Scripts with 'main' include:

-* ee_exports
+* ee_extractions